Fivegogo/Fivegogo.github.io/content/authors/20_yixin/_index.md

 user_groups:
 - Master Students
 ---
-Yixin is a master student at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/), advised by [Di Hu](https://dtaoo.github.io/).
-His main interests are Multi-modal Scene Perception and Self-surpervised Representation Learning.
+Yixin is a master student at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/).
+His main research topics are Multi-modal Scene Perception and Self-surpervised Representation Learning.
 Now he is working on video understanding and speaker diarization task for complex speech scenario.
+He is also interested in Internet finance, and has got his Bachelor of Finance in Renmin University of China besides the Computer Science degree.